 - CV of seconded lawyer to be sent to the Receiving firm

 - Mid-exchange: Written reflections by seconded lawyer on the exchange program.

 - End-exchange: Written reflections by seconded lawyer and the hosting firm.

 - 1 month post-exchange: Written reflection by the sending firm (on changes noticed in the seconded lawyer).

 - Ideally these reflections would be published on the KILN web site.

 Identify staff member that will be points of communication:

 During this pilot project, those staff members were:

 - Corney & Lind Lawyers: Heilala Tabete (BDM)

-- C&L Nomination for LEAD exchange: James Tan (Senior Lawyer)
+- C&L Nomination for LEAD exchange: James Tan (at the time, Senior Lawyer)

-- Shekinah Law Nomination for LEAD exchange: Seruwaia Nayacalevu Masi (Associate)
+- Shekinah Law Nomination for LEAD exchange: Seruwaia Nayacalevu Masi (at the time, Associate)